Concept album: 1960s–70s: Rock operas, progressive rock, soul, and disco

 Author Bill Martin relates the assumed concept albums of the 1960s to progressive rock:

 In discussions of progressive rock, the idea of the "concept album" is mentioned frequently.
 If this term refers to albums that have thematic unity and development throughout, then in reality there are probably fewer concept albums than one might first think.
 Pet Sounds and Sergeant Pepper's do not qualify according to this criterion ...
 However, if we instead stretch the definition a bit, to where the album is the concept, then it is clear that progressive rock is entirely a music of concept albums—and this flows rather directly of Rubber Soul (December 1965) and then Revolver (1966), Pet Sounds, and Sergeant Pepper's. ... in the wake of these albums, many rock musicians took up "the complete album approach."

 Genesis recreating their concept album The Lamb Lies Down on Broadway (1974) for a live performance.
 Band member Peter Gabriel is wearing a costume for one of the album's characters.

 Popmatters Sarah Zupko notes that while the Who's Tommy is "popularly thought of as the first rock opera, an extra-long concept album with characters, a consistent storyline, and a slight bit of pomposity", it is preceded by the shorter concept albums Ogdens' Nut Gone Flake (Small Faces, 1968) and S.F.
 Sorrow (The Pretty Things, 1968).
-Author Jim Cullen states: "The concept album reached its apogee in the 1970s in ambitious records like Pink Floyd's Dark Side of the Moon (1973) and the Eagles' Hotel California (1976)."
+Stewart Mason of AllMusic also retrospectively described The Story of Simon Simopath by British psychedelic pop band Nirvana, released in 1967, as an "unashamedly twee early concept album" with a "deliberately childlike tone", and the album was also selected for The MOJO Collection as one of the most significant albums in musical history due to its early forays into the format.
+On the consolidation of the format, author Jim Cullen states: "The concept album reached its apogee in the 1970s in ambitious records like Pink Floyd's Dark Side of the Moon (1973) and the Eagles' Hotel California (1976)."
 In 2015, Rolling Stone ranked Dark Side of the Moon at number one among the 50 greatest progressive rock albums of all time, also noting the LP's stature as the second-best-selling album of all time.
 Pink Floyd's The Wall (1979), a semi-autobiographical story modeled after the band's Roger Waters and former member Syd Barrett, is one of the most famous concept albums by any artist.
 In addition to The Wall, Danesi highlights Genesis' The Lamb Lies Down on Broadway (1974) and Frank Zappa's Joe's Garage (1979) as other culturally significant concept albums.